 Beginning January 1, 2020, family and medical leave is available and benefits are payable to qualified employees.
-The weekly PFML benefit amount is calculated by ESD and is generally up to 90% of weekly wages, with a minimum of $100 per week and a maximum of $1,206 per week.
+The weekly PFML benefit amount is calculated by ESD and is generally up to 90% of weekly wages, with a minimum of $100 per week and a maximum of $1,327 per week (in 2022).
 ESD provides a benefits calculator on their website to estimate the amount.

 Minimum Claim Duration

 The minimum claim duration payment is for eight (8) consecutive hours of leave.

 Maximum Claim Duration